 Positive change takes courage and ambition.
 We look forward to receiving your Letter of Intent form and learning more about your desire to have a strong positive impact on our community.

-Complete our Letter of Intent below.
 Letters of Intent for our Spring grant cycle are accepted between December 1st and February 15th.
-Letters of Intent for our Fall grant cycle are accepted between June 1st and August 15th.
-The LOI process will close at 10 pm (CST) on February 15th and August 15th.
+Letters of Intent for our Fall grant cycle will be accepted beginning July 1st through August 31st.
+The LOI process will close at 10 pm (CST) on February 15th and August 31st.

 The Grantmaking Committee will review your Letter of Intent form within two months of the grant cycle’s respective LOI deadline.
 In the event the Committee is interested in pursuing your request, you will receive an invitation to apply for the upcoming grant cycle.
 The invitation will include detailed instructions about how and where to apply.

 If invited, you will be provided a private link to the complete Grant Application.
 If you are to be considered at our Spring Committee Review Meeting, your grant application must be completed no later than April 1 – Friday, May 13 @ 10:00pm CST to be reviewed at our June meeting.
 If you are to be considered at our Fall Committee Review Meeting, your grant application must be completed no later than Fall October 1 – Friday, November 18 @ 10:00pm CST to be reviewed at our December meeting.

 Decisions on grants are made by the Grantmaking Committee of The Dana Brown Charitable Trust.
 You will be notified whether or not you were awarded a grant from The Dana Brown Charitable Trust and in what amount.